JBC Financial Aid Office

 Awards and scholarships are available to help students fund their education.
 Funds are awarded based upon specific criteria such as academic achievement, financial need, community involvement, etc.

 Scholar of Excellence – Awarded to area high school seniors graduating in the top 25% of their class.
-Award may be applied toward an associate (6 terms of study) or bachelor degree (additional 7 terms of study) program at JBC.
+Award may be applied toward an associate (up to 8 terms of study) or bachelor’s degree (additional 7 terms of study) program at JBC.
 Funds are applied after financial aid and a cumulative GPA of 2.5 is required to maintain this award for a subsequent year of study.

 High School College Access Award – Awarded to selected high school seniors in NYS who would benefit from a small and supportive college environment.
 Guidance counselors recommend students who are contemplating putting-off college due to financial roadblocks.
-This award covers full tuition, college fees, and textbooks toward a JBC associate (8 terms of study) or bachelor degree (additional 7 terms of study).
+This award covers full tuition and college fees toward a JBC associate (8 terms of study) or bachelor’s degree (additional 7 terms of study).
 All funds are applied after financial aid.

 John August Johnson Scholarship – Administered by the Chautauqua Region Community Foundation and awarded exclusively to JBC students pursuing their associate degree who show academic promise and financial need.
 Candidates must submit an essay describing why JBC is their college of choice.
 Awards range from $500 to $1,500 annually, and a cumulative GPA of 2.5 is required to maintain this award for a subsequent year of study.
 On average, CRCF disburses a total of $19,000 per year to John August John recipients.